-This course introduces students to policy analysis and policymaking.
+This course introduces students to concepts and theories used in policy analysis and policymaking.
 What are public policies you may ask?
-Public policies are courses of action made by governments to solve societal problems by changing behaviors.
-They include laws, regulations, incentives, and providing services, goods and information.
+Public policies are courses of action made by governments to solve societal problems by changing individual and group behaviors.
+They include laws, regulations, incentives/disincentives, punishments and providing services, goods and information.
 It is important to remember that policies not only include what governments choose to do but also what they choose not to do.
-Policies by individual governments, groups of governments and intergovernmental organizations can impact outcomes for people, communities, industries, and the environment in different parts of the world.
-The main question this course addresses is whether and how effectively do policies address or solve problems faced by people.
-Do policies change behaviours?
+Policies are developed by individual governments (central, regional/state, and city/municipal level governments), groups of governments and intergovernmental organizations.
+Policies can impact social and economic outcomes for people, communities, and industries, and have impacts on the environment not only in the place where the policies are made and implemented, but also in other parts of the world.

 As an introductory course we will spend time learning about and discussing foundational concepts on what are public policies, how they are evaluated to understand their benefits and challenges, and importantly, from theoretical perspectives understand why certain types of policy mechanisms work or do not work in addressing or solving problems in the world.
-We will also apply the foundational concepts and theories to real-world policy case studies addressing policy problems in different country contexts.